areyde/areyde.github.io/_pages/about.md

 I am exploring esoteric practices within Russian emigration in Yugoslavia a hundred years ago. 🪬

 <a href="https://scholar.google.com/citations?user=qb_dl6AAAAAJ&hl=en">Google Scholar</a> says I have <b>{{ site.data.citations.total }}</b> citations and an h-index of <b>{{ site.data.citations.h_index }}</b>.
 Cool!
 (I wrote this auto-scraper, I am very proud of it, and I want to use it to the fullest!) 🤓

+<h2 style="margin-top: -5px;">Other work 🛠️</h2>

+Above, I mentioned the research, academic, and educational aspects of my work as the **research administrator**, but they are not the only ones. 💼
+I became an administrator when JetBrains Research was reformed as a fully fledged department and reached ~100 people, which means there is a lot of work to do help it function properly.
+I serve as a secretary in the department leadership, maintain various documentation, organize internal events, and try to improve the people's overall well-being. 🥰

+Additionally, I work part-time as a **data analyst**, analyzing open-source repositories to help with various product decisions. 🕵🏻
+I studied the structure, features, dependencies, and prevalence of projects in Kotlin, Java, Python, C#, Go, JavaScript, PHP, Rust, and many other languages.
+Through this research, I helped Kotlin itself, virtually all JetBrains IDEs (IntelliJ IDEA, PyCharm, WebStorm, Rider, etc.), TeamCity, Amper, and some AI Products. 📈

 <h2 style="margin-top: -5px;">Hobbies 🎨</h2>